 Candlelight Only Evening for a Better Night’s Sleep

-Being a health coach and a sleep expert selling and sleeping on organic latex mattresses and organic sheets with a bedroom set up for sleep success, my sleep hygiene is pretty good.
-I still have a couple of days in a month where I lose sleep for a few hours at the beginning of the sleep or in the middle of it.
-I believe this is normal; as humans, we all go through inevitable stress, hormonal changes, especially for women and changes in sleep schedule.
+Being a health coach and a sleep expert selling and sleeping on organic bedding, I've had my bedroom set up for sleep success and my sleep hygiene is pretty good.
+Even still, I have a couple of days in a month where I lose sleep for a few hours.
+It usually happens at the beginning of my sleep or in the middle of it.
+I believe this is normal, though; as humans, we all go through inevitable stress, hormonal changes (especially for women), and changes in sleep schedule.

 candlelight only evening for a better night’s sleep - tips and tricks

-The electrical lights we have in our homes coupled with light from the screens mess up with our circadian rhythms and sleep hormone melatonin, so I wanted to experiment and see if I experience any difference in my sleep quality or mood with candle lights.
+The electrical lights we have in our homes coupled with light from the screens can mess up our circadian rhythms and sleep hormone melatonin, so I wanted to experiment and see if I experienced any difference in my sleep quality or mood with candle lights.

 latex mattress

-Growing up in India, we were used to load shedding, power-cuts, blackouts or brown-outs pretty much every day.
+Growing up in India, we were used to load shedding, power cuts, blackouts, or brownouts pretty much every day.
 My grandparents’ house was in the countryside, and they had more issues with electricity than us.
-We spent evenings there, sometimes studying using kerosene lamps due to low voltage lighting.
+We spent evenings there, sometimes studying using kerosene lamps due to low-voltage lighting.
 At home, every night, we had up to an hour of scheduled power cuts.
-During those times, we lit a single candle and gathered around it and played with wax, played Antyakshari, a parlor game of songs and told many funny stories.
-It was inconvenient due to the hot weather and mosquitos but a fun experience.
-We all went to bed early, before 9 pm those days, and I wonder if the reason for that was the dim atmosphere or other factors like less homework, and absence of devices, Netflix and social media.
+During those times, we lit a single candle and gathered around it and played with wax, played Antyakshari, a parlor game of songs, and told many funny stories.
+It was inconvenient due to the hot weather and mosquitoes, but a fun experience.
+We all went to bed early, before 9 p.m., those days, and I wonder if the reason for that was the dim atmosphere or other factors like less homework and the absence of devices, Netflix, and social media.

 A hanging candle lantern for a good night’s rest

-When I moved to a dorm in my medical school, they had very low watt bulbs and dark corridors to save on electricity bills.
-I got into trouble with the matron for secretly changing the bulbs to high watt in my room.
+When I moved to a dorm in my medical school, they had very low-wattage bulbs and dark corridors to save on electricity bills.
+I got into trouble with the matron for secretly changing the bulbs to high-wattage in my room.

-That evening, I turned off all downstairs lighting while my family was working upstairs.
-I slowly lit all my candles, tea lights, tapered candles, pillars, votives, scented candles, whatever I could find.
+One evening, I turned off all downstairs lighting while my family was working upstairs.
+I slowly lit all my candles—tea lights, tapered candles, pillars, votives, scented candles, whatever I could find.
 It looked magical and serene.
-The whole space looked like a serene sanctuary lit up with a peaceful ambiance.
+The whole space looked like a calm sanctuary, lit up with a peaceful ambiance.
 I wanted to live those old days.

 I called my teenage son to show the beautiful atmosphere I created.
 He came down, and he was dumbfounded.
-He, a polymath and pragmatic person, exclaimed it was not climate-friendly as it has more carbon emissions than electrical lights and lectured the dangers of catching fire.
-He started blowing out one by one and turned on the lights.
-But then he thought for a second and started putting back the flame to the wick of all those candles back again and turned off the lights.
-He took a picture of it and commented it looked beautiful but decided to go back to his computer and well-lit room upstairs.
+He, a polymath and pragmatic person, exclaimed it was not climate-friendly as it has more carbon emissions than electrical lights and lectured me on the dangers of it catching fire.
+He started blowing out the candles one by one and turned on the lights.
+But then he thought for a second, started putting the flames back on the wick of all those candles, and turned off the lights.
+He took a picture of it and commented it looked beautiful, but eventually decided to go back to his computer and well-lit room upstairs.

-After an hour, I decided to turn it out as the scent from all the scented candles was becoming too much.
-The biggest lesson learned with this experiment: go for unscented candles.
+After an hour, I decided to put the candles out, as the scent from all the scented candles was becoming too much.
+The biggest lesson I learned with this experiment - go for unscented candles next time.

 natural and organic latex mattress topper

 I think the quality of my sleep was satisfactory with no significant change, but I believe an hour of that definitely gave me a better mood and me-time.
 Will I do it again?
 Definitely!
-I have to be prepared with more candles to light up every nook and corner and a family discussion and agreement before doing it.
+I will need more candles to light up every nook and cranny, and I will need to have a family discussion first, but I am most certainly looking forward to it.

 Things you should not do while going all candlelight